 Seas: 1 to 1.5 metres, increasing to 1.5 to 2.5 metres during the morning.
 1st

-Wind: Southerly 25 to 30 knots turning southwesterly during the morning.
+Wind: Northerly 20 to 30 knots shifting southwesterly 15 to 20 knots during the morning.

 SLSA provides this information as a guide only.
 Surf conditions are variable and therefore this information should not be relied upon as a substitute for observation of local conditions and an understanding of your abilities in the surf.
 SLSA reminds you to always swim between the red and yellow flags and never swim at unpatrolled beaches.
 SLSA takes all care and responsibility for any translation but it cannot guarantee that all translations will be accurate.